sgonyea/jruby-pgp/README.md

 - Sign a file that you are encrypting.

-- Verify the signature of a file that you are decrypting.

-- Use password-protected Private Keys.
-(This is a trivial change that can later be added.)

 - Obtain the name of the file that was encrypted.
 (Should be an easy feature to add.)

 - Obtain the "modificationTime" (timestamp) of the encrypted data / file.

+- Verify a public key based on information from a key server.

 ## Notes